Personal visits to all Victorian youth justice precincts are currently suspended to reduce the risk of coronavirus (COVID-19).

 Screening all visitors

-All essential professional and contract visitors continuing to attend in person must be subject to screening questions for COVID-19 risk when they:
+All essential professional and contract visitors continuing to attend in person must be subject to screening questions for COVID-19, and are temperature tested before entering the precinct.

 Screening questions are based on current medical advice from Victoria’s Chief Health Officer and Department of Health and Human Services.

-If a visitor fails the screening questions they will not be allowed to enter the Youth Justice Precinct and asked to leave.
+If a visitor fails the screening questions they will not be permitted to enter the Youth Justice Precinct and asked to leave.

-The precinct General Manager retains discretion to allow visits or arrange alternative visits.
+The precinct General Manager retains discretion to allow visits or arrange alternative visits - based on an assessment of risk and the best interests of the young person.

 Families and young people will be kept informed about any further changes to visits or Youth Justice’s response to coronavirus (COVID-19).